The best smart exercise bikes of 2021 | CNN Underscored

 - Ease of assembly: For those that were self-assembled, we evaluated how long it took to remove the bike from the packaging, review the instructions and assemble.

-- Size: We evaluated at how much space the bike takes up overall
+- Size: We evaluated how much space the bike takes up overall.

 - Weight: We assessed how easy it was to move the bike around.